 Here you can find answers to the most frequently asked questions

 When does the next application round begin?
-How much is my scholarship?
+How do I apply?
 Do I need to have health insurance?
 The answers to these and other questions can be found here.

 Questions regarding the Scholarship program